 Student employees engage their co-workers in sustainable behaviors in order to develop a culture of sustainability within their campus department or organization.

-Student Employee Sustainability Liaisons are also known as SEEDS (Student Employees Engaging in Discussions for Sustainability).
-The Student Employee Sustainability Liaison program empowers Santa Clara University student employees to implement the University's Strategic Plan by fostering Justice and Sustainability programs among University departments and organizations.
-Liaisons model and engage their peers in sustainable behaviors in order to develop a culture of sustainability within their campus workplace at SCU.
+These liaisons are also known as SEEDS (Student Employees Engaging in Discussions for Sustainability).
+This program empowers Santa Clara University student employees to implement the University's Strategic Plan and the .

 Benefits of Being a Student Employee Sustainability Liaison:

-- Receive Sustainability SWAG indicating your role as a Sustainability Liaison
+- Receive physical and virtual Sustainability SWAG indicating your role

 - Extra support and resources from the Center for Sustainability